 The distribution of participant types can be seen in Figure 5.
 Based on the distribution, the research of reading activities on science learning is primarily done in schools.
 In fact, from the year 2000 to 2005, the researchers conducted such research in schools focusing on students at the school as research subjects.
 In the year 2006, the research of science learning reading activities began at the university level.
 But the distribution is still small.
 In the years 2009 and 2015, there were no studies conducted on students at the University.
-In general, based on the results analysis, research on reading activities carried out universities was still very little.
+In general, based on the results analysis, research on reading activities carried out at universities was still very little.
 Research range from the year 2000 - 2019 (for the college level began 2006) conducted at the tertiary level between 1-2 studies.
 Research on the reading activity at the university level must be widely carried out.
-Supposedly. through reading students activities, got be practice learning independence.
+Supposedly, through reading activities, students got be practice learning independence.

 Based on Figure 6, the main focus of researchers in reading activities on science learning research is more to measure reading comprehension.
 Based on the analysis results, we found 40 articles that focus on measuring reading comprehension due to reading activities carried out in learning.
 In general, reading activity is very closely related to reading comprehension (Cromley et al., 2010).
-For example, some researchers who focus on reading comprehension include: (Cano et al., 2014; Kloser, 2016; Lammers et al., 2019; Meneses et al., 2018; Yang et al., 2016).
-In addition to reading comprehension, researchers also focus on several variables, including motivation (Adler et al., 2018; Jarman et al., 2012; Kloser, 2016; Simon et al., 2016; Yang et 2016), conceptual achievement (Ametller & Pintó, 2002; Ariasi & Mason, 2014; McCrudden et al., 2011; Oliveira et al., 2014), Scientific Achievement (Cano et al., 2014; Rojas Rojas et al., 2019; Romance & Vitale, 2017; Vitale & Romance, 2012), Scientific writing (Deng et al., 2019; Southerland & Settlage, 2018), Scientific literation (Fang et al., 2008; Ford et al., 2006; Kachan et al., 2006; Wright et al., 2016).
+For example, some researchers who focus on reading comprehension include: (12 no et al., 2014; Kloser, 2016; Lammers et al., 2019; Meneses et al., 2018; Yang et al., 2016).
+In addition to reading comprehension, researchers also focus on several 10ariables, including motivation (Adler et al., 2018; Jarman et al., 2012; Kloser, 2016; Simon et al., 2016; Yang et al., 2016), conceptual achievement (Ametller & Pintó, 2002; Ariasi & Mason, et al., 2019; Southerland & Settage, 2018), Scientific literation (Fang et al., 2008; Ford et al., 2006; Kachan et al., 2006; Wright et al., 2016).